When Light Breaks In

 “I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life.”

-Think about the audacity of that statement.
-Not "I have light."
+Think about the sheer audacity of that statement.
+Not "I've light."
 Not "I'll show you light."
-Jesus says, "I am the light."
+Jesus says, "I'm the light."

-If you're a leader, creator, parent, dreamer, or just someone trying to make sense of this beautiful, chaotic life, you should lean in.
+If you're a leader, creator, parent, dreamer, or just someone trying to make sense of this beautiful, chaotic life, lean in.
+I know I needed to.

-Because in this one verse is a framework for how to live with integrity, lead with vision, and build with purpose.
+Because in this one verse is a framework for how to live with integrity, lead with vision, and build with purpose, something I’m constantly striving for.

 The Pillar in the Wilderness: From Chaos to Clarity

-To fully grasp what Jesus was doing here, we've got to zoom out.
+To really grasp what Jesus was doing here, we've got to zoom out a bit.
 He was speaking during the Feast of Tabernacles, a Jewish festival that included the lighting of four giant lamps in the temple courtyard.

 This wasn't just theology.
-This was about navigation.
+This was about navigation, something I desperately needed, and maybe you do too.
 Because let's be honest, life often feels like a wilderness.
 Twists.
 Turns.
 Sandstorms of uncertainty.

 Not because the desert disappears, but because the fire shows up.